Skip Navigation

 |

-Research has shown that children’s lifelong well-being is positively associated with early childhood services, including formal schooling such as preschool and kindergarten; this relationship is especially noteworthy among children at greater risk of poor outcomes for lifelong well-being.1 As formal schooling is an important component of early childhood services, this indicator looks at the school enrollment rates of 3- to 5-year-olds using 2020 data from the Current Population Survey (CPS), October Supplement.
-This indicator also compares enrollment rates by various child and family characteristics, within the 3- to 4-year-old and 5-year-old age groups.
-Using 2019 data from the American Community Survey (ACS), this indicator also presents the enrollment rates for 3- to 5-year-olds by state.2
+Formal schooling, such as preschool and kindergarten programs, is an important component of early childhood education.
+This indicator looks at the school enrollment rates of 3- to 5-year-olds using data from the American Community Survey (ACS).1 This indicator also compares enrollment rates in public and private education by various child and family characteristics within the 3- to 4-year-old and 5-year-old age groups.
+Throughout this indicator, homeschooled students are included in the group of students receiving a private education.2

 Select a subgroup characteristic from the drop-down menu below to view relevant text and figures.